Icaro-AS/SOLID/README.md

     On the other hand, when dependencies are well managed, the code remains flexible, robust,and reusable.
 So dependency management, and therefore these principles, are at the foudation of the -ilities that software developers desire."

-Resumindo ao aplicarmos os padrões solid buscados criar aplicações com responsabilidades segregadas, dimunição de dependências mais flexíveis para crescerem com rosbustez e reuso de código.
+Resumindo ao aplicarmos os padrões solid buscamos criar aplicações com responsabilidades segregadas, dimunição de dependências mais flexíveis para crescerem com rosbustez e reuso de código.
 Isso tudo facilita muito a implantação de teste unitários.

 O Que vem a ser cada letra do Acrônimo.
 Segue Abaixo: